tuarua/Swift-IOS-ANE/README.md

 > as a bridge back to Objective C ,was used.

 ### How to use
-Example - reading a String from a FREObject
+Example - Converting a FREObject into a String

 ````actionscript
 var ret: String = ""